 Meeting Venue and Registration The conference will be held at the Hong Kong Convention & Exhibition Centre (https://www.hkcec.com).
 Registration for the conference will be open on March 1, 2023.
 Detailed information on conference registration procedures, fees, and hotel reservations will be available on the IACMR website beginning on February 20, 2023.

 Inquiries For questions about this Call for Submissions or the conference, please contact Program Chair Wei Shen at IACMR2023HK@asu.edu.
 Questions about the IACMR may be directed to Wei Zhang, Executive Director of IACMR at email@example.com.
 General information about the IACMR may be found on IACMR website.

 Call for Reviewers Sign-up

 As usual, IACMR needs quality reviewers for the 2023 Conference in Hong Kong.
 We encourage you to sign up as a volunteer reviewer for the track in which you intend to submit your paper or the track in which you are knowledgeable.
 In addition to supporting track chairs in their acceptance decisions and helping authors improve the quality of submissions, being a reviewer exposes you to cutting-edge issues in Chinese management research and connects you and your institution to scholars interested in similar topics.
-Please sign up at https://eng.iacmr.org/ where the Reviewer Sign-up system will open on June 1, 2022, and choose your areas of expertise (i.e., keywords) for the track you want to review.
+The Reviewer Sign-up system was opened on June 1, 2022, please sign up and choose your areas of expertise (i.e., keywords) for the track you want to review.
 Once you sign up, you may be asked to review up to four submissions for the track (English or Chinese) you selected.
 Thank you in advance for volunteering to be a reviewer.

 2023 Conference Organizing Committee